-To respond to industrial change, new ways of working and demand for regular feedback from new generations, performance assessment methods need to adapt.
+To respond to industrial change, new ways of working and demand for, performance assessment methods need to adapt.
 Even though this finding was shared by HR departments at a round table dedicated to digital transformation at the HR Convention in October 2017, digital technology seems to be only the indicator of this period of change.
 How can we assess performance when the world is transforming at a different pace than the company?

 The end of performance assessment?

 In this changing world, assessment methods need to evolve towards more consistency.
 According to the DELOITTE survey from 2016, 49% of businesses believe that their current performance management system is “ineffective”, and 85% of organisations questioned stated their intention to change it.